softworkz/embyuserwiki/Library-Setup.md

 To learn more, see [Optional Network Paths](Optional%20Network%20Paths).

-## Enable real time monitoring
+## Enable real-time monitoring

-Changes to files and new additions will be processed immediately, on supported file systems.
+To have Emby monitor changes and addition of content, real-time monitoring must be enabled.

+NB.
+This option is only available on supported filesystems.

 ## Subtitles